QGEP/qgepplugin/README.md

 QGEP_SWMM creates an aquifer for each qgep aquifiers.

 By default:

 * An aquifer is created for each qgep aquifiers
 * The bottom elevation is set to the minimal_groundwater_level
 * The water table elevation is set to the average_groundwater_level
 * Other parameters have default SWMM values

 #### Subcatchment:
-QGEP_SWMM creates a subcatchment for each QGEP catchment area By default:
+QGEP_SWMM creates a subcatchment for each QGEP catchment area.

+By default:

 * a subcatchment is created for each QGEP catchment area
 * it is linked to a rain gage.
 * The width is computed from the mean of the minimal / maximal distance between the outlet and the catchment area contour.
 If the outlet is unknow the centroid is used rather thant the outlet.